cyberark/conjur/design/authenticators_api.md

 ***Note:*** Some of the authenticators have a service-id.
 If an authenticator has one then it should be present in the response.

-#### `/authenticators/status` Endpoint
+#### `/authenticators/<authenticator_id>/status` Endpoint

+In the following example, a Conjur Operator configured the authenticator `authn-2/service-id` and would like to know if the configuration was successful.
+The operator forgot to enable the authenticator in the ENV.

 - A Conjur operator logs into Conjur (in any authn method) and receives an access token
+- The operator configures the authenticator `authn-2/service-id`
-- The operator runs an `/authenticators/status` request with the given access token:\
+- The operator runs an `/authenticators/<authenticator_id>/status` request with the given access token:\
-`GET /authenticators/status`
+`GET /authenticators/authn-2/service-id/status`
-- The operator gets a response with code 500 (more info [here](authenticators_status_api.md#response-code-for-unhealthy-authenticators)) with the following body:
+- The operator gets a response with code 500 (more info [here](authenticator_status_api.md#response-code-for-unhealthy-authenticators)) with the following body:
 ```
 {
-   "authenticators":
-   {
-      "authn": {
-        "status": "ok"
-      },
-      "authn-1/service-id": {
-        "status": "ok"
-      },
-      "authn-2": {
+  "authn-2/service-id": {
     "status": "error",
     "error": "Authentication::Security::NotWhitelisted",
     "code": "CONJ00004E",
-        "message": "'authn-2' is not whitelisted in CONJUR_AUTHENTICATORS",
+    "message": "'authn-2/service-id' is not whitelisted in CONJUR_AUTHENTICATORS",
   }
-   },
-   "ok": false
 }
 ```
 - The operator understands the issue from the response and fixes it